godriccao/mercrawl/README.md

 ## Getting started

-1. Install postgresql
+1. Install Postgresql
-2. Set up the dataabase.
+2. Set up the database.
 Refer to `migrate.sql`
 3. Set up the environment variables.
 See **Environment Variables** below.
 You can utilize `setenv.sh` template for your convenience.

 ## Usage